wolf/git-intermediate-presentation/git-intermediate-preso-outline.md

-# Outline for the Git intermediate presentation
+# Outline for the intermediate Git presentation

 ## Commits

 * Commit messages
 * Squashing commits
-    * how to know when you should have had one commit instead of five
+    * how to know when you should have had one commit instead of N
+        * maybe...
-        * when you have multiple commits with the same commit message (maybe)
+            * when they all have the same commit message
-        * when they're all commits for the same bug (maybe)
+            * when they're all commits for the same bug
+        * definitely...
-        * when two commits depend on each other (definitely for this and all the rest)
+            * when two commits depend on each other
-        * when, if you were going to back out a change, you'd have to revert several commits
+            * when, if you were going to back out a change, you'd have to revert all of them
             * when checking out a particular commit wouldn't produce a working app
             * when a commit just fixes a typo or missing file in the previous commit

 ## Branches